JuliaBayesianOptimization/AbstractBayesianOptimization.jl/README.md

 ## About

-This package implements a prototypical Bayesian optimization algorithm using abstract building blocks.
-It also provides basic utilities for problem definition and logging.
+This package formulates a prototypical Bayesian optimization algorithm using abstract building blocks.
+Currently it supports gradient free optimization only.

+It comes with a basic `OptimizationHelper` that provides utilities for unconstrained problem definition and logging.

-The purpose of this little framework is to reuse code when implementing a new Bayesian optimization algorithm in Julia and to expose it via a unified interface.
+The purpose of this little framework is to reuse code and to expose Bayesian optimization algorithms via a unified interface.